xinyirachel/VintageFashion/README.md

 The 2-way marketplace web application Vintage Fashion has been created as a platform to help buyer and seller do trading directly without the middle man.

 ### Features
-Users can view all listings but if they want to post anything they need to sign in.
+* Users can view all listings but if they want to post anything they need to sign in.
 They can sign up an account to do that.

-Users can create a list with their product information and edit/delete it.
-They make change to other people's post.
-They can enter their contact details and product describtion (information like condition or price can be entered too).
+* Users can create a list with their product information and edit/delete it.
+They cannot make changes to other people's post.

+* The app also has payment system, user can click "buy" button to go to payment information page, then enter their card information.
+They can see the "payment sucessful" page if they made a sucessful payment.

 ### Sitemap